Inflectra/rapise-documentation/docs/RVL/Sheets.md

 # RVL Sheets

-RVL script may contain one or more sheets distributed over one or more workbooks.
+An RVL script may contain one or more sheets distributed across one or more workbooks.

 === "Screenshot"
     ![Sheets](./img/Sheets.png)